4 Development

 4 directories, 9 files

-The differences between developing an R package and a Shiny app can be boiled down to a handful habits, each of which calls a devtools function:
+The differences between developing an R package and a Shiny app can be boiled down to a handful of habits, each of which calls a devtools function:

 1. Load all the functions and data in your app-package with load_all()